sentiance/react-native-sentiance/README.md

 }
 ```

+_NOTE: Ideally, initializing the SDK is done from `Application.onCreate` as this will guarantee that the SDK is running as often as possible.
+If your application uses a login flow, you will want to start the SDK only if the user is logged in, at that point you could start the SDK through JavaScript.
+Once the user is logged in, the SDK should always start before the end of `onCreate`.
+Please refer to https://developers.sentiance.com/docs/sdk/android/integration for documentation on the Android SDK integration._

 #### Starting the Sentiance SDK
 Starting is only allowed after successful initialization.
 Resolves with an SDK status object.
 ```javascript